 We study if global supply chain relationships help firms access cross-border financing in formal international financial markets.
 Comparing two firms that are otherwise similar in covariates and pre-formation outcomes through a difference-in-differences strategy with matching, we find the formation of global supply chain relationships to be associated with a sustained increase in accessing of cross-border financing, across all major formal financing venues including cross-listings, bonds, syndicated loans, and M&As.
 Instrumenting global supply chain formation using reduction in physical trade costs yields similar results.
 This finding is also robust to controlling for strategic disclosure concerns.
 The estimated effect is stronger for firms in environments with higher accounting and ethical standards and small and growing firms, but weaker for firms in countries with tighter capital controls and more volatile exchange rates.
 This suggests global supply chain formation helps cross-border financing more through information production, not cash flow relocation or re-denomination.

-with Jie Peng and Yu Zhang, available at SSRN.
+with Michael Hertzel, Jie Peng and Yu Zhang, in Revision.

 (Featured at 2019 MSOM SIG, 2019 Wharton EMPOM)